maros24/TestProject/README.md

 ### Project Stucture

-Package "com.testProject.conf" contains basic configurations e.g. driver creating, tests initializing, helper methods.
+Package `com.testProject.conf` contains basic configurations e.g. driver creating, tests initializing, helper methods.
 Also it contains Page Object classes.

-Package "com.testProject.tests" contains tests which will be executed.
+Package `com.testProject.tests` contains tests which will be executed.

-Folder "src\test\resources\testSuites" contains test suites (for different threads) for running.
+Folder `src\test\resources\testSuites` contains test suites (for different threads) for running.
 There is main suite that runs all suites (for different threads number).